Avalanche Skills Training (AST) Level 1 | Jan. 12-14, 2018: COURSE FULL

 The curriculum for this course is based on the requirements set out by Avalanche Canada (AC).
 By the end of the weekend you will understand the basics of avalanche formation and release in susceptible terrain, know how to plan and carry out a safe back country trip using appropriate travel techniques in avalanche terrain, and how to carry out a companion rescue.
 In addition, you will learn where to find and how to use a variety of avalanche safety resources.

 All of our instructors are certified by the Canadian Avalanche Association (CAA) and work in the Avalanche industry as either Ski /Mountain Guides, Pro Ski Patrollers, or for Ministry of Transportation and Infrastructure.

-The following items are mandatory for the course (we do rent these items!):
+The following items are mandatory for the course: Available for rent at Mt.
+Waddingtons Outdoors.